 8.9.
 Accreditations are not sent by post or by any means handed out before the Festivals, and should be picked up at the Theatre from the first day of the Festivals.

 8.10.
 The Festivals Direction reserves the right to determine yearly the total number of accreditations and/or a limit for each company/institution.

 9.1.
 QL and QP have insurances over all film copies while at the Theatres, and only during the month of September, for QL, and October, for QP.
 Under no circumstance are QL or QP responsible for damage or loss of the films while in transit, either while being imported or exported.

 9.2.
-All the Festival team and volunteers are insured against accidents while at the Theatres where the Festivals are held.
+All the Festivals team and volunteers are insured against accidents while at the Theatres where the Festivals are held.

 ARTICLE TEN | ACCEPTANCE

 10.1.
-Participation in QL and QP implies the acceptance of these Festival Regulations, as well as of any other decision taken by the Directors Board of the Associação Cultural Janela Indiscreta and/or the Festival Direction, and duly communicated to the attendees.
+Participation in QL and QP implies the acceptance of these Festivals Regulations, as well as of any other decision taken by the Directors Board of the ACJI and/or the Festivals Direction, and duly communicated to the attendees.